-The paint for a basement floor has to have a lot of ‘solids’ in the solution, and that does cost a little more, but it’s very much worth it.
-Using the best basement floor paint is a no-brainer and a big thank you to gravity for making a painter’s life great.
+Paint for a basement floor needs to have a lot of ‘solids’ in the solution, and that does cost a little more, but it’s very much worth it.
+Using the best basement floor paint is a no-brainer and a big thank you to gravity for making a painter’s life great, for today.

 Best basement floor paint: 4 quality choices

-Basement floor paint must be tough, but please do not use exterior paint inside your home (read about the danger).
-Below we link to the right roller cover etc. we use for basement floor painting.
+Below these 4, we link to the roller cover etc. we use for basement floor painting.

 Benjamin Moore’s INSL-X Sure Step (comes in 6 colors)